pulumi/pulumi-hugo/themes/default/content/docs/troubleshooting/faq.md

 ### Does Pulumi use Terraform?

 Pulumi does not use the Terraform engine in any way.
-However, some Pulumi providers use [Terraform schemas](https://www.terraform.io/docs/extend/schemas/index.html) in order to know what resources and parameters are available, and to determine the return and response attributes.
+However, some Pulumi providers use the open-source [Terraform schemas](https://www.terraform.io/docs/extend/schemas/index.html) in order to know what resources and parameters are available, and to determine the return and response attributes.
 On the other hand, [Pulumi native providers](https://www.pulumi.com/blog/pulumiup-native-providers/) are mapped directly to the cloud provider APIs and do not use Terraform schemas.

 ### Is Pulumi imperative or declarative?

 Pulumi is a declarative tool that uses imperative languages to define your end state.
-The language is used for authoring your program, it’s not used for talking to the cloud provider API.
+The language is used for authoring your program.
+It’s not used for talking to the cloud provider API.

 ### How will Pulumi make me more productive?